Irish Republican Army (1922–1969): 1960s: Marxist tendency and the 1969 split

 The move to a class-based political outlook and the consequent rejection of any stance that could be seen as sectarian—including the use of IRA arms to defend one side, that side being the beleaguered Catholic communities of Belfast in the Northern Ireland riots of August 1969—was to be one of the factors in the 1969 split that led to the Provisional IRA wing of the republican movement, with the latter subscribing to a traditional Catholic/nationalist analysis of the situation while the Officials subscribed to the Marxist view that internal strife among the working classes served only the interest of capital.
 The Irish Department of Justice had noticed the tensions in March 1969 and advised the Dublin government to use them to fragment the IRA.

 The Provisional IRA embarked on a thirty-year armed campaign against the British presence in Northern Ireland that claimed 1,707 lives.
 In 1997 it announced a ceasefire which effectively marked the end of its campaign.
 In 2005 it formally announced the end of its campaign and destroyed much of its weaponry under international supervision.
-The movement's political wing, Sinn Féin, is a growing electoral force in both Northern Ireland and the Republic.
+As of 2025, Sinn Féin, once the political wing of the IRA, is the largest party in the Northern Ireland Assembly and the second largest party in Dáil Éireann.
+Its leader, Mary Lou McDonald, is the Leader of the Opposition in Dublin.

-The Official IRA mounted their own armed campaign in the Troubles up to 1972, when they called a ceasefire.
-However, some members engaged in some armed activities until 1979 when a decision was made to re-orient the group towards fundraising.
+The Official IRA mounted their own armed campaign in the Troubles up to 1972, when they called a ceasefire on 30 May.
+However, some members engaged in some armed activities, including feuds, until 1979 when a decision was made to slant the group towards fundraising.